profunktor/fs2-rabbit/README.md

 // Only once in your program... program.run.unsafeRun()

-// StreamAcker is a type alias for Stream[Task, AckResult]
+// StreamAcker is a type alias for Sink[Task, AckResult]
 // StreamConsumer is a type alias for Stream[Task, AmqpEnvelope]
-// StreamPublisher is a type alias for Stream[Task, String]
+// StreamPublisher is a type alias for Sink[Task, AmqpMessage[String]]

 ```